Marker-Inc-Korea/AutoRAG/docs/source/evaluate_metrics/generation.md

 - Evaluate whether the answer is consistent with and does not contradict the question asked or the information presented.
-- A answer should provide information that does not conflict with the requirements of the question or the data presented.
+- An answer should provide information that does not conflict with the requirements of the question or the data presented.

 ---